roopereku/SmartAlarm/docs/BuildingPicoNodeBaseWindows.md

 ## Setup tools for Windows 11 development
 - Install Git
+- Install Build Tools for Visual Studio 2022
+  - Select Desktop development with C++ and install
 - Install CMake
   -  Add to the system PATH for all users
 - Install JetBrains CLion